Advocacy After A Serious Truck Accident

-Accidents involving commercial trucks are especially dangerous because of these vehicles’ large size compared to passenger cars.
-In fact, commercial truck accidents account for nearly one out of every eight traffic fatalities.
-To recover compensation for your injuries or a loved one’s wrongful death, you must know who or what caused the accident.
 Given the wake of destruction that truck accidents can leave, reconstructing the accident to find the cause is a complex and daunting task.
-Shane Kadlec is a truck accident lawyer in Houston, TX, who investigates fully and consults with qualified experts to pinpoint the reason for your crash.
+Shane Kadlec is a truck accident lawyer in Houston, Texas, who investigates fully and consults with qualified experts to pinpoint the reason for your crash.
 He has successfully resolved over 600 lawsuits and closed more than 6,000 cases.
-If you or a loved one is involved in an accident with a truck, schedule your free consultation at (281) 643-2000 or by contacting us online.
+If you or a loved one is involved in an accident with a truck, schedule your free consultation at 281-643-2000.

 During our investigation into your case, we will determine the cause of the accident and then work diligently to hold the responsible party or parties accountable for your injuries and hardships.
 Some of the most common causes of truck accidents include: